suneeta-mall/suneeta-mall.github.io/_posts/2019-12-21-Reproducible-ml-research-n-industry.md

 >Non-reproducible single occurrences are of no significance to science. <sub>- Popper (The logic of Scientific Discovery)</sub>

-Importance of reproducibility is increasingly getting recognized since [Nature's Survey (2016)] reported a `reproducibility crisis` summarizing in  survey report that 70% of researchers have failed to reproduce another scientist's experiments, and more than 50% have failed to reproduce their own experiments.
+Importance of reproducibility is increasingly getting recognized since [Nature's Survey (2016)] reported a `reproducibility crisis`.
+As per this survey report, 70% of researchers have failed to reproduce another scientist's experiments, and more than 50% have failed to reproduce their own experiments.
 With more than half of participating scientist agreeing to the presence of reproducibility crisis, it is indeed very real.
 Dr. Joelle Pineau, an Associate Professor at McGill University and lead for
 Facebook’s Artificial Intelligence Research lab, covered the reproducibility crisis in her talk at International Conference on Learning Representations (ICLR) 2018 [you tube][jp_talk].
-She is focussed in nipping
+She is determined to nip
 this crisis in bud from AI research [src][nature_jp].
 Its not just her several, AI research groups are coming up with measures to ensure reproducibility (example below):
 - [Model Card] at Google